 This is often the case in houses with a suspended timber ground floor – heating pipes are run underneath where it can get quite cold.

 There’s also the danger of those pipes freezing in winter.
 While the heat of the house itself keep those pipes at a higher temperature than outside, there may be occasions when the house remains unheated for long periods.
-It may be a rented property, in between tenants, or the occupiers may have gone on holiday.
+The house may be a rented property, in between tenants, or the occupiers may have gone on holiday.

 Big rads are great in many ways: they warm up a room quickly and require a lower temperature.
 People are less likely to get burnt touching it, the boiler doesn’t have to work as hard and less gas is used.
 But it does come at a price, well, maybe two or three, since the first one is the cost itself and the second is the amount of space required.
 The third one is the weight.